jared-bloomer/YAAM/README.rst

 YAAM is written in node.js (At the time of writing this, version 18.16.0) using the Express Framework and the EJS templating system.
 Configuration files are stored in the `src/config` directory.

-YAAM is protected under the ICU License.
+YAAM is protected under the ISC License.
 Please see the `LICENSE <LICENSE>`_ file for detailed information.